Henderson, North Carolina: Rail

 Henderson is located on the S-Line, the former main line of the Seaboard Air Line Railroad now owned by CSX Transportation.
 The city was last served by passenger rail in 1986, at which time Amtrak's long-distance Silver Star was re-routed through Rocky Mount and part of the S-Line was abandoned.
 Restoration of the line is planned as part of the Southeast High Speed Rail Corridor project.

+Education

+The school district for the whole county is Vance County Schools.

+Historical sites

+Vance County is known for landmarks such has the Vance County Courthouse (built in 1884), and St. John's Episcopal Church (established in 1773), which is one of the three remaining colonial church buildings in North Carolina.
+The Kerr Lake State Recreation Area operates Kerr Lake, which dates from the 1950s and is the largest man-made lake on the eastern side of the United States.

+Roses Discount Stores was first founded by Paul Howard Rose, and its headquarters are in Henderson.